Athens Jewish Community

 Q: Can we buy kosher food?

 A: Yes!
-Kroger and WalMart stock a huge variety of kosher products.
-Kroger also supplies frozen Empire chicken and various kinds of kosher hot dogs.
+Kroger and WalMart stock a wide variety of kosher products.
+Kroger also supplies kosher hot dogs.
 Otherwise, kosher meat is impossible to find in Athens.
 Bexley Kosher Market in Columbus is the place to go for beef and other meat products.

-Q: What’s the nearest synagogue other than Hillel?
+Q: Where's the nearest egalitarian synagogue other than Hillel?

-A: Columbus, baby, and that’s quite a shlepp.
-Check us out, you won’t be disappointed!
+A: Columbus and that’s quite a shlepp.
+Check us out; you won’t be disappointed!